jcroucher/alpineblocks/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Licenses

+This project uses icons from [Font Awesome Free](https://fontawesome.com/), which is licensed under the [SIL OFL 1.1 License](https://scripts.sil.org/OFL).
+Font Awesome Free is free for commercial and personal use.

 ## Support

 - 📚 [Documentation](https://jcroucher.github.io/alpineblocks/)